Zerkjito/movie-watchlist-api/README.md

 - Rate movies and add notes
 - Relational database managed with Prisma and PostgreSQL
 - Protected routes using authentication middleware
-- Rate Limiting / API Protection (per IP and per authenticated user)
+- Rate Limiting / API Protection (per IP and per authenticated user using Redis in production)

 ---